-It’s great putting your own art onto fabrics and products, especially when you have a piece that is just perfect for the item in question.
+It’s great putting your own art onto fabrics and products.
+Especially when you have a piece that is just perfect for the item in question.
 But what about those smaller pieces you have?
 Those little doodles, the simplistic yet still just as stunning pieces.
 Often, the perfect place for these is within a pattern.
-Find out how to make a repeating pattern first using Photoshop, and then finalising in the Contrado online design tool in this article.
+Find out how to make a repeating pattern using Photoshop and the Contrado online design tool.

 Prepping your image from paper